openstack/openstack-manuals/doc/config-reference/source/tables/keystone-credential.rst

    * - **[credential]**
      -
    * - ``driver`` = ``sql``
-     - (StrOpt) Entrypoint for the credential backend driver in the keystone.credential namespace.
+     - (String) Entrypoint for the credential backend driver in the keystone.credential namespace.